uc-cdis/requestor/docs/local_installation.md

 a [virtualenv](https://virtualenv.pypa.io/) is recommended.
 If you don't manage your own, Poetry will create one for you during `poetry install`, and you must activate it with `poetry shell`.
+You may also need to upgrade `pip` to the latest version.

 ## Create configuration file